JoelHKV/ConceptGenerator/readme.md

 The total number of ChatGPT requests is almost identical to the naive approach discussed earlier.
-However, the data quality, thanks to the nature of LLM (Large Language Models), is much better.
+However, the data quality, thanks to the nature of LLM, is much better.
 The fact that each rating is an average of 10 sortings also reduces the impact of random erroneous results, which ChatGPT sometimes produces.